Journal2023-04-28T14:05:01+00:00

 You can read more about the journal, and view the guidelines on submission here.

-The Law Teacher is a peer reviewed journal and the reviews are usually carried out by members of our Peer Review College.
+The Law Teacher is a peer reviewed journal and the reviews are carried out by members of our Peer Review College.
 Details of membership can be found on the Publisher’s website for the journal and the following Documents set out details of our expectations and provide more information should you be interested in joining us as a reviewer.

 Peer Review College and Reviewing Information (presentation)